hsmistry/picosdk-usbtc08-matlab-examples/README.md

 See [LICENSE.md](LICENSE.md) for license terms.

-*PicoScope* is a registered trademark of Pico Technology Ltd.

 *MATLAB* is a registered trademark of The Mathworks, Inc.

 *Windows* is a registered trademark of Microsoft Corporation.